suryamangena/reactjs-interview-questions/README.md

     }
     ```
     Creating nested elements becomes tedious in big programs using createElement, to handle this jsx got into place
+    JSX allows to write the nested Relationship of elements in a natural way.
+    Angle braces codes is jsx.
+Curly braces is JavaScript code

    **[⬆ Back to Top](#table-of-contents)**